Choosing passive house windows

-Watch the video below to learn how a passive house works and whit you should consider building an energy efficient home.
+Watch the video below to learn how a passive house works and what you should consider when building an energy efficient home.

 Even if you are not going for the passive house certificate on your house, you can benefit from building to a passive house standard.

 If you are aiming for a PassivHaus certified build – Idealcombi can supply all the necessary values to get your project certified.
 We will even work directly with your passive house consultant to ensure a great result.